 Foundations are exempt from taxes, business licence fee, exchange control, and stamp duties.
 However, exchange control applies to residents and stamp duty apply to Bahamian real estate transactions.

 Foundations can act and contract with third parties in their own right; assets can be received into the Foundation, sold and distributed in accordance with the Articles.

 Foundations may be used for the following purposes:

-Titan Funds are investment funds are designed to create a way for Bahamians to enter the investment market for as little as $500 or enhance their holdings while helping to build the Bahamian economy and spread the wealth.
+Titan Funds are investment funds that are designed to create a way for Bahamians to enter the investment market for as little as $500 or enhance their holdings while helping to build the Bahamian economy and spread the wealth.
 Titan funds bring investing for all within reach.

 Titan Balanced Fund

 The Titan Balanced Fund is an investment fund designed for individuals who are interested in participating in the investment arena with a minimum of $500.
 Initial entry into the Fund starts with an investment of $500.
 Additional shares may be purchased at any time online, with $100 or more.